8 Luscious Pies With a Taste of the Tropics

 The kiwi's origin lies in China's Yangtze river valley, where it was once known as the gooseberry.
 Given the unappealing connotations of "gooseberry," it's no wonder New Zealand growers were able to hijack it in one of agriculture's most legendary rebrands.
-So it may not be tropical, but kiwi is certainly exotic.
+So it may not be tropical, but kiwi certainly has that island feel.

 Home cook lkoeppen315 offers this helpful suggestion to simplify prep: "When you blend the kiwis with honey, puree the kiwis first, THEN put the honey in.
 I put the honey in first, and it all sunk to the bottom of the processor."